samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You touch a willing creature and put it into a cataleptic state that is indistinguishable from death.

-For the duration, the target appears dead to outward inspection and to spells used to determine the target’s status.
+For the duration, the target appears dead to outward inspection and to spells used to determine the target's status.
 The target has the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) and [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) conditions, and its Speed is 0.

 The target also has Resistance to all damage except Psychic damage, and it has Immunity to the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition.